Strobesstrobes

 Force redirect (no root/iOS)

-DNSChef spoofs DNS plus a tun/VPN interface routes all packets through your proxy.
+DNSChef spoofs DNS plus a tun/VPN interface routes every packet through your proxy.

 4